Register as a Patient

 Please complete the below form:

-If you are ill while away from home, or if you are not registered with a doctor but need to see one urgently you can receive emergency treatment from Frome Medical Practice by registering as a temporary patient.
+If you are staying within our practice area and you are ill while away from home, or if you are not registered with a doctor but need to see one urgently you can receive emergency treatment from Frome Medical Practice by registering as a temporary patient.

 You can be registered as a temporary patient for up to three months, allowing you to be on our practice list but remain a patient of your registered GP practice.
 After three months you will have to re-register as a temporary patient or permanently register with us.